kyso-io/interview-projects/frontend/Readme.md

     - views
 - the edits do not need to persist through a server restart.
 - Make sure to use redux as the store, and use actions and reducers for all the data edits.
-- Make sure to allow editing of the reports within the list.